Stamford Harassment Lawyer

 The second and third types involve “intent to harass, annoy or alarm another person.”
 If an individual places a telephone call with such intent, that call constitutes harassment even if the parties do not actually speak at all.
 In other words, if one party calls another and hangs up, that can still qualify as harassment if it is shown that the call was placed with an intent to harass, annoy or alarm the other.
 By the same token, if an individual communicates through written or electronic media such as text, email or social media post with that “intent to harass, annoy or alarm,” that communication constitutes harassment as well.
 All three of these types of communications would be classified as harassment in the second degree.

-First and Second Degree Penalties
+Penalties for First and Second Degree Harassment

 Harassment in the second degree, which is the crime most commonly charged, is classified as a Class C misdemeanor.
 Connecticut law provides that those convicted of Class C misdemeanors may be sentenced to up to 90 days in prison and a fine of up to $500.